 Sherman Park, located just south of the Great Plains Zoo, and north of Minnehaha Country Club in Sioux Falls, SD, has dozens of mature walnut trees.
-I brought my daughters there after-school to play with their cousins and enjoy the foliage.
-Little did I know, there were pounds and pounds of food to harvest!
+Tonight, I brought my daughters there after dinner to play on the jungle gym.

 We raced past the squirrels to our cars, emptied what bags we could find, and hunched down to fill them with the fluffy fruit.
 In only ten minutes, we had all we could carry, hardly making a dent in the clutter on the ground.

-Next, we crushed walnuts in a vice.
-Oh hey look!
-I found my gloves!
-A bucket was placed below to catch the debris.
-This took some serious effort.
+Last year I crushed walnuts in a vice.
+This year, I’m running them over in a car.
+No, I’m not kidding.
+The vice thing was a good idea but took too long and too much effort.
 I am smiling with a jacket on here.
 By the 100th nut I was down to a t-shirt, angrily shooing away animals.

 And as if that work wasn’t hard enough, there was even more hand cracking and picking out meat that followed inside the house.

 My youngest daughter and I used nutcrackers and blunt tools to finish the project.
 She thought this must be just like working as a dentist.

 “This is.” – My response to Muriel when she asked what tedious meant.

 Last year, I was dismayed at the incredible amount of work for such a small yield.
 In fact, I swore I wouldn’t harvest walnuts again (nor roll my eyes at how expensive they were)!
 But there is promise that a fresher walnut and some smarter strategies will make for a better experience this year.

 I’m eager to hear how you glean, forage and harvest fall foods.
 Please post and share on Gleanforgood.net!
 Oh, and let me know if you’re headed to Sherman Park.
 I’d love to join you!